 Mark & Thom,

 Choice and loneliness.
-These two themes you have brought into discussion have great influences each other in human behavior, which is what Murakami does best – portraying simple, heartbreaking reality.
+These two themes you have brought into discussion have great influences on each other in human behavior, which is what Murakami does best – portraying simple, heartbreaking reality.

 People make bad choices.
 Everyone does, without exception; it is a fact of life.
 Mark, your mention of nonfiction brought up a memory which I described in a nonfiction story I wrote last year about a time when I was overcome with jealousy.
 An outgoing, peppy girl – my opposite – was befriending a girl to whom I felt quite close, and one day I made an overtly possessive remark.
 A selfish decision; an unfortunate choice.
 I do not know how that may have influenced my future relationship with my friend, but I know my actions were caused by a fear of abandonment.
 In other words, a fear of loneliness.

-Loneliness influences us to make decisions to counter it, whether it be lying to keep a significant other, joining a club, or immersing oneself in novels, befriending characters because reality is too difficult.
+Loneliness influences us to make decisions to counter it, whether it be lying to keep a significant other, joining a club, or immersing oneself in novels and befriending characters because reality is too difficult.
 These decisions made to avoid isolation occur frequently in Men Without Women.
 Kafuku sought out Takatsuki for revenge, but also because he didn’t want to share the grief of his wife’s death alone.
 Even though they didn’t have the same level of pain, he desired companionship with someone who knew her almost as well.
 Erika Kuritani made the choice of sleeping with the man from the tennis club to quench her loneliness because Kitaru couldn’t be there to support her.
 She also lied to Kitaru because she didn’t want to suffer from his loss.
 Even Kitaru made a major choice to avoid isolation – adopting the Kansai accent because he didn’t want to be treated like an outsider at the Hanshin Tigers’ games.
 The gravity of this decision does not come across in English, but in Japanese the accent is immediately discernible from the standard Tokyo style with its elongated vowels, different contractions, and constant cacophony.
 Think of a harsh Brooklyn accent – while still English, the words seem so otherworldly and different.
 Kitaru altering his entire sound and speaking style (a large portion of one’s identity as it indicates the culture of where one was raised) just to “be part of the community” during a baseball game shows how much he needed to belong (43).
-We seek human connection and will do a number of things, horrible, ambitious, and selfish, to keep ourselves from being without it.
+We seek human connection and will do a number of things – horrible, ambitious, and selfish – to keep ourselves from being without it.

 I have never been, by a basic definition, a lonely person.
 I’ve always had many friends with few conflicts and have dated my first boyfriend for over two years, so I haven’t experienced loss or heartbreak like the men in Murakami’s stories.
 But, from time to time I find myself struck with a kind of loneliness when I’m at parties or in large groups of friends.
 Everything is fine, and suddenly I’m pushed into the depths of a murky lake.
 I can hear the gurgled laughs and am periodically blinded by fleeting rays of joys, but I can’t feel the warmth.
 Tethered to the bottom, I smile, too, but know they are out of reach.
 It’s usually spurned by a shared gaze or a joke I do not understand, but, in those moments I become an outsider instantaneously.